noaa-oar-arl/CMAQ/PREP/mcip/README.md

     Working directory containing the NACC executable
 -   `WorkDir [default: $OutDir]`
     Temporary working directory for Fortran links and the namelist file
--   `InMetFiles [default: None]`
+-   `InMetFiles [WRF;  default: None]`
-    List of input meteorology files, including the directory path for each file; without modifying NACC, up to 300 meteorological model output files are allowed as input to a single NACC execution
+    List of input meteorology files for WRF, including the directory path for each file; without modifying NACC, up to 300 meteorological model output files are allowed as input to a single NACC execution
+    -   `file_mm [WRF or FV3;  default: None]`
+    Input 2d/3dmeteorology files for WRF or FV3, including the directory path for each file; without modifying NACC, up to 300 meteorological model output files are allowed as input to a single NACC execution
+    -   `file_sfc [FV3;  default: None]`
+    Input 2d-only surface meteorology files for FV3, including the directory path for each file; without modifying NACC, up to 300 meteorological model output files are allowed as input to a single NACC execution
 -   `IfGeo [default: F]`
     Binary flag indicating the availability of an input WRF or FV3-GFS Geogrid file; options include T (true) or F (false)
--   `InGeoFile [default: None]`
+-   `InGeoFile [WRF; default: None]`
-    Name and location of input WRF or FV3-GFS Geogrid file
+    Name and location of input WRF Geogrid file
+    -   `file_geo [FV3;  default: None]`
+    Input geographic file for WRF or FV3, including the directory path for each file; without modifying NACC, up to 300 meteorological model output files are allowed as input to a single NACC execution
+    -   `InMetModel [default: 2]`
+    Specific meteorological input model (Current supported models; WRF = 2, FV3GFS = 3)
 -   `LPV: [default: 0]`
     Compute and output potential vorticity.
 This must be activated to support the [CCTM O3 potential vorticity scaling](../../CCTM/docs/ReleaseNotes/Potential_Vorticity_Scaling.md).
     -   `0`: Do not compute and output potential vorticity